-The aim of this module is to provide an introduction to the clinical presentation and manifestations of common and rare inherited diseases.
-The module will also consider the patient and family perspective with respect to the role and impact of genomics, and provide an overview of the approaches used to identify the underlying genes involved.
+The aim of this microcredential is to provide an introduction to the clinical presentation and manifestations of common and rare inherited diseases.
+The microcredential will also consider the patient and family perspective with respect to the role and impact of genomics, and provide an overview of the approaches used to identify the underlying genes involved.

-This module will explore the traditional and current approaches used to identify genes responsible for common and rare inherited diseases, focusing on the latter.
-Building on knowledge gained in Module 2 (Omics Techniques and Technologies), students will further explore the analytical challenges in genomics as applied to rare inherited diseases.
+This microcredential will explore the traditional and current approaches used to identify genes responsible for common and rare inherited diseases, focusing on the latter.
+Building on knowledge gained in the Omics Techniques and Technologies microcredential, students will further explore the analytical challenges in genomics as applied to rare inherited diseases.

-This module will also describe the Genomics England 100,000 Genomes Project and data infrastructure and through practical examples highlight which how patients with unmet diagnostic need will benefit from exome or whole genome sequencing.
+This microcredential will also describe the Genomics England 100,000 Genomes project and data infrastructure and through practical examples highlight which how patients with unmet diagnostic need will benefit from exome or whole genome sequencing.

 - Landscape of common and rare inherited diseases, including: definition; prevalence; age of onset; number of rare diseases with identified associated genes; and number of common diseases with an associated genetic cause.